finos/common-domain-model/documentation/source/documentation.rst

 * Settlement (including any future contingent cashflow payment)
 * Exercise of options

-The CDM event model is based upon the same composition principle as the product model:
+The CDM event model follows the same composition principle as the product model:

 * **Business events are specified by composition** of *primitive events*, which use a large set of the FpML event building blocks.
 * **Business event qualification is inferred** from those primitive event components and, in some relevant cases, from an *intent* qualifier associated with the business event.

-The CDM event model uses four main components, which are detailed in the sections below:
+The CDM event model is supported by four main components, which are detailed in the sections below:

 * Trade State
 * Primitive event